 One of the most terrifying things when you’re pregnant is finding out that your baby is coming early – and it’s no secret why.
 Premature baby births are the leading cause of death in kids under age 5, the March of Dimes notes.
 And a premature baby is more likely to face long-term health complications than their fully gestated counterparts.

-Having a baby prematurely also raises a whole new set of questions and concerns that parents wouldn’t have otherwise.
+Having a premature baby also raises a whole new set of questions and concerns that parents wouldn’t have otherwise.

 Stages and causes of prematurity